Lab 0: Getting Started (Windows Setup)

 ls

-The ls command (which stands for list) lists all the files and folders in the current directory.
-A directory is another name for a folder (such as the Documents folder).
+The ls command (which stands for list) lists all the files and folders in the current working directory.
+Recall that "directory" is another name for a folder (such as the Documents folder).

-Since you're in the home directory right now, after you type ls you should see the contents of your home directory.
+Since your working directory is the home directory right now, after you type ls you should see the contents of your home directory.
+In Powershell, you can tell directories apart from files because files have a length listed, while directories do not.

 Changing Directories